mshapna/Customer_Segmentation/README.md

 Further, we we will use the Decision Tree and Random Forest algorithms to solve the same problem, click here to see

-Finally, we will use the k-NN and Naive Bayes algorithms to solve the same customer segmentation problem.
+Finally, we will use the k-NN and Naive Bayes algorithms to analyse and sove the the same muli-class classification customer segmentation problem.